 The Club Hotel has several restaurants and accommodates visitors serving excellent food and beverages.
 It’s quite common in Singapore for people to have to join the queue and wait for several minutes.
-People can choose freely at this establishment including the B2B basement Bar, Mr and Mrs Maxwell’s café style Restaurant, The Disgruntled Chef, and Tiger’s Milk – an awesome rooftop bar and restaurant which we will tell you about later in a separate article).
+People can choose freely at this establishment including the B2B basement Bar, Mr. and Mrs. Maxwell’s café style Restaurant, The Disgruntled Chef, and Tiger’s Milk – an awesome rooftop bar and restaurant which we will tell you about later in a separate article).

 We ‘check in’ to our hotel room, and literally deposit our luggage (as it is getting late and we are famished), and head out to join the crowded streets.

 I loved sitting there surrounded by the old colonial charm of Singapore watching people stroll on by.
-Poor ol’ Explorason was so tired that he fell asleep half way through dinner.
+Poor ol’ Explorason was so tired that he fell asleep halfway through dinner.

 I guide Explorason back to our hotel room and he manages a ‘happy snap’ on the end of the bed, but we barely unpack before he falls asleep.
-It has been a long day travelling from Sydney to Singapore, and he has done really well.
+It has been a long day traveling from Sydney to Singapore, and he has done really well.

 Combining luxury and comfort and is where old meets new, it’s suitable either for families, singles, couples, or business people.